luke-rogers/quantum/README.md

 ```

 ### List
-List the tasks by using quantum 'list' or 'l'.
-By default this will show the tasks in the last 7 days. --days optional flag allows you to configure the number of days to search over.
+List the tasks by using quantum `list` or `l`.
+By default this will show the tasks in the last 7 days. `--days` optional flag allows you to configure the number of days to search over.

 ```
 quantum list